 1. Eye Examination

 It is important to have an up to date spectacle prescription.
 This can be booked at any Peters Optical practice.
 Alternatively if you have had a recent examination a copy of you prescription can be used.

-After your eye examination the optometrist will have evaluated you contact lens suitability and then be able to discuss the right contact lens for your eyes and your lifestyle.
-You will then be offered a trail of the contact lens most suited to you and be shown how insert and remove them as well as being shown how to take care of them.
+After your eye examination the optometrist will evaluated your contact lens suitability.
+They will then be able to discuss the suitability of contact lens to suit your eyes and lifestyle.
+You will then be offered a trial of the contact lens most suited to your eyes.
+You will be shown how to insert and remove them as well as being shown how to take care of them.

 3. Fitting & Aftercare

 Increasing numbers of children are using contact lenses.
 They free any child worried about the appearance of glasses and are ideal for active children playing a wide range of sports.